 \subsection{GNN with Supernode}

-Inspired by the idea that introducing a supernode to graphs can collect and redistribute global information with some preference \cite{ishiguro2019graph}, we propose to leverage a supernode to represent synthesis flows.
+Inspired by the idea that introducing a supernode to graphs can collect and redistribute global information with some preference \cite{gilmer2017neural,ishiguro2019graph}, we propose to leverage a supernode to represent synthesis flows.
 Since the supernode is virtually connected to all the nodes in the original graph, the temporal information is directly injected into the circuit graph, as shown in Figure~\ref{fig:overall2}(b).

-\textbf{Supernode to embed synthesis flow}.
-Synthesis flows are converted to fixed-length input vectors with dimension of 25, since the maximum length of currently considered synthesis flows is 25.
-Each logic transformation in a flow is represented as an integer from 1 to 7.
-If the current flow is short than 25, we zero pad it.
-For example, the synthesis flow in Figure \ref{fig:overall2}(b) is encoded into [1, 6, 7, 1, 7, 1, 0, ...] as the initial input vector.
-A single fully-connected layer converts the $1\times25$ vector into $1\times 8$ to be the supernode embedding.
+\textbf{Supernode to embed synthesis flows}.
+Synthesis flows are converted to fixed-length input vectors with the dimension of 25, since the maximum length of currently considered synthesis flows is 25.
+Each logic transformation in a flow is represented as an integer from 1 to 7, and zero padding is applied for flows shorter than 25.
+In Figure \ref{fig:overall2}(b), the initial input vector of the example flow is encoded as [1, 6, 7, 1, 7, 1, 0, ...].
+A single fully-connected layer then converts the $1\times25$ vector into $1\times 8$ as the supernode embedding.

-\textbf{Spatial representation of circuit structure}.
-To study the impact of synthesis flows on the entire circuit design, we connect the supernode to all other nodes in original graphs.
+\textbf{Spatial representation of circuit structures}.
+To study the impact of synthesis flows on a circuit design, we connect the supernode to all other nodes in the original graph.
 The two node attributes are converted to learnable node embeddings as $1 \times 8$ vectors.
 The modified graphs are passed through GNN models for graph representation learning.
-By exposing the temporal information encoded in the supernode and distributing to the entire graph, it is expected that this model can process both spatial and temporal features simultaneously, i.e., learning the effects of synthesis flows on different circuit structures.
+By exposing the temporal information encoded in the supernode and distributing it to the entire graph, this model is expected to process both spatial and temporal features simultaneously, i.e., learn the effects of synthesis flows on different circuit structures.